 Sometimes, I chase a man in hopes that he is unsure of his true feelings.
 Or in hopes that he doesn’t want to tell me how he feels because he is scared.
 Or he’s not ready.
 Or he just needs a little push.

 And here is what I’ve learned from my experiences—if someone wants to be with you, they will be with you.
 Of course, every situation is different, and we cannot speak in binaries.
-However, there are disparities between these men.
+However, there are disparities between these people.

 Here’s the one you should give your time to:

-He will not play games with you, or fling words in your direction with hidden meanings that you spend long nights trying to uncover so that you can add missing pieces to a love puzzle that you have created in your mind.
+They will not play games with you, or fling words in your direction with hidden meanings that you spend long nights trying to uncover so that you can add missing pieces to a love puzzle that you have created in your mind.

 You will just know.